gbeckers/Darr/docs/readability.rst

 - If compatibility with R is important to you, have a good look at the table in :doc:`Reading data in other environments <readcode>`.
 Despite all its merits, R is quite limited in the numeric types that it can read and handle.
   For example it doesn't support int64 (!).
-In Python, int64 is the default for integers so if you create an array without specifying that it should be int32, it will be int64 and not readable in R.
+Darr/NumPy int64 arrays are not
+  readable in R (but see below how this sometimes can be circumvented for RaggedArrays).

 To help deciding on numeric type, the minimum and maximum values that are possible for integer types are listed below.